Jackpepito/Improving-classification-by-fine-grained-labels/readme.md

 In a second step, the pre-trained model over fine-grained labels is fine-tuned on coarse-grained labels.
 Alternatively, it is possible to carry out a single net training using a multi-head approach: one head of the net is used to calculate the loss on the fine-grained classes while the other on the coarse-grained classes.

 # Pipeline
-## Step 1: ESTIMATING FINE-GRAINED LABELS
+## Step 1: Estimating fine-grained labels

 ### (1.1) Training coarse-label classifier  [ResNet18]